Churuli: Plot

-Meanwhile, Thankan returns from town and is informed about the duo.
-He becomes furious as he hadn't asked anyone to work for him.
+Meanwhile, Thankan returns from town and is informed about the duo, where he becomes furious as he has not asked anyone to work for him.
 Thankan and rest of the villagers question the duo and decide to kill them both.
 Since their cover is blown, Shajivan fires a warning shot and apprehends Thankan.
-Upon questioning Thankan reveals that he is not Joy, but the real Joy resides in his home; he leads two policemen to his house while the locals follow behind.
-Upon arriving at the house, they find a paralyzed Joy, for whom Thankan and his wife plead for mercy.
-Shajivan declines their request for mercy, but the tone quickly shifts and Thankan and the villagers start taunting the policemen.
+Upon questioning, Thankan reveals that he is not Joy, but the real Joy resides in his home.
+Thankan leads the two policemen to his house while the locals follow behind.
+Upon arriving at the house, they find a paralyzed Joy for whom Thankan and his wife plead for mercy.
+Shajivan declines their request for mercy, but the tone quickly shifts where Thankan and the villagers start taunting the policemen.

 The villagers try to overpower them, causing Shajivan to fire at the crowd.
 The shot wounds two villagers, including Philip, who remain unfazed and laugh it off.
 Joy calls Philip nearby and tells him that he wishes to surrender and leave the village.
 The police duo ties up Joy and takes him away in the Jeep.
-On the way Joy starts narrating a reimagined version of the story told in the beginning of the movie, now with two policemen instead of the monk and Joy instead of Perumadan.
+On the way, Joy starts narrating a reimagined version of the monk's story, now with two policemen instead of the monk and Joy instead of Perumadan.
 The policemen notice that the wooden bridge they crossed to arrive at Churuli is now nowhere to be seen and speculate that they have lost the way.
 Joy guides them to another road and continues his story.

 This road is revealed to be a spiral path deep in the forest which leads to nowhere.
 Joy explains everything that has happened to the duo since they arrived in Churuli through the story and reveals that this process is cyclical.
 After the story ends, Joy miraculously cures himself of his paralysis and frees himself from his restrains.
 Anthony stops the Jeep and becomes distracted by mysterious orbs of light which float past them.
 The orbs combine to form a moon, which starts floating above the woods.
 Anthony looks towards Shajivan, who seems strangely calm.
 Shajivan closes his eyes and inexplicably switches place with Joy.
-The trio, now completely under a strange influence, are overjoyed as the moon grows larger, pulsating.
-The Jeep starts floating towards the moon with the trio gleefully clinging onto it, until they merge with the moon.
+Now completely under a strange influence, the trio are overjoyed as the moon grows larger and pulsating.
+The jeep starts floating towards the moon with the trio gleefully clinging onto it, until they merge with the moon.

 Cast

 Production

 The film was shot in Kulamavu, Idukki under great secrecy.
-Actor Vinay Forrt revealed that all of the filming was completed in just 19 days, months before the Coronavirus outbreak.
+Vinay Forrt revealed that the filming was completed in just 19 days months before the COVID-19 pandemic.
 The voiceover for the trailer was given by actress Geethi Sangeetha, who also played an important role in the film.